 Roti

 Roti is quite similar to Faratha except that it’s thinner and not flaky.
-A stable in the Mauritian cuisine, the Roti is also served with curries, rougaille and green chili paste.
+A staple in the Mauritian cuisine, the Roti is also served with curries, rougaille, and green chili paste.

 Boulettes